-Changes to the general anti-avoidance rule ("GAAR") were introduced in Budget 2023.
-These changes were enacted into law on June 20, 2024.
+Changes to the general anti-avoidance rule ("GAAR") were enacted in 2024.

 Under the GAAR's previous legislative regime, the Canada Revenue Agency ("CRA") could apply the GAAR to deny a tax benefit resulting from an avoidance transaction that may reasonably be considered to have resulted in a misuse or abuse of the ITA, or in an abuse having regard to the provisions at issue read as a whole.